tristanjuricek/knockoff/src/main/markdown/30-Implementation/10-Parsing/01-Parsing.markdown

-1. "Lexical" recognition, where whitespace matters a lot.
-This is where we figure out the block boundaries.

-2. Span recognition, where whitespace only matters in a couple of cases.
-This is probably where the final `Span` elements are located.

-3. Object model combining, where we take the `Span`s and the extra lexical data and figure out the final `Block` elements.

 ### A Bit Of History To Satisfy Myself ###

 In my first attempt, I tried building one big parser combinator, and then, slowly,